CM-Huawei-P8-Development/local_manifests_gra_l09/README.md

 For ´device trees´ and forks of the ´cyanogenmod repository´ We use the same branch names for one **build set**.
-Optionally we may add [-any name] for feature branches.
+Optionally we may add ´[-any name]´ for feature branches.

 **A.e. ´cm-13.0-ZNH5Y´ or ´cm-13.0-ZNH5Y-testing´**

-For ´kernels´ we use cm-<major cm version>-<kernel-version>[-any name when tweaked].
+For ´kernels´ we use ´cm-<major cm version>-<kernel-version>[-any name when tweaked]´.

 **A.e. ´cm-13-v3.10.61´ or ´cm-13-v3.10.61-xmod´.**

+For maintained ´3th party´.
+A.e.
+TWRP we use their branch name

 The device trees itself should be named the same way as in the official cyanogenmod repository.
-However we may add [_device] (gra_l09/gra_ul00) in case it's device specific.
+However we may add ´[_device]´ gra_l09/gra_ul00 in case it's device specific.